gemini-hlsw/ocs-osx/README.md

 Note this assumes all modules have been properly published, either locally or to some public repo.
 All testing has been done with local publication

+# Code changes
+Given the ocs code is written on jdk 1.8 but runs on jdk 13, there can be code incompatibilities due to deprecated code or newer bugs:
+The following have been identified so far:

+* Apple custom ui classes (eawt) have been deprecated.
+They were called via reflection originally thus it is not a real issue
+* Legacy actors: Scala actors won't run on jdks newer than 1.8, the code needs to be rewritten

 # Signatures and app passwords

-All code need to be signed, you need to import the public key and certificate into your keychain https://github.com/gemini-hlsw/ocs/wiki/Signing-Applications-for-OSX#install-certificate
+All code need to be signed, you need to import the public key and certificate into your keychain

+https://github.com/gemini-hlsw/ocs/wiki/Signing-Applications-for-OSX#install-certificate

 The certificate is managed by ITS and they can provide a copy if needed

-Additionally an app password needs to be on the keychain according to https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution/customizing_the_notarization_workflow
+Additionally an app password needs to be on the keychain according to

+https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution/customizing_the_notarization_workflow

 The password is available at the interal password site